jahangir842/servers/Exporting-VM-from-VirtualBox-to-ESXi.md

    ```bash
    nano /path/to/your-vm.ovf
    ```
 2. Find the `<vssd:VirtualSystemType>` section and ensure it is compatible with your ESXi host.
-For example:
+Use the **VMX Compatibility Chart** above for reference.
-   - Change:
+   - For example, change:
      ```xml
      <vssd:VirtualSystemType>virtualbox-2.2</vssd:VirtualSystemType>
      ```